aflynn0213/FantasyPlayerEvaluation/SGPandResearch/README.md

-# SGP-based Value Above Last Place Average Player (VALPAP has a nice ring to it)
+# SGP-based Value Above Last Place Average Player Above Replacement (VAL-PAPAR [val-pa·per] has a nice ring to it)